-REF was originally conceived as APUT, the Association of Property Unit Trusts, in the 1970s as a forum for PUT managers to get together to discuss the issues affecting the industry... and to have a jolly good lunch!
+ASSOCIATION ASSOCIATION ASSOCIATION ASSOCIATION ASSOCIATION OF PUT managers to get together to discuss the issues affecting the industry... and to have a jolly good lunch!
 Indeed, in an industry that relies heavily on personal relationships to encourage business, AREF's networking function has always been important.
 The Association's history is one of adaptation - adaptation, really, to survive, and we wanted to capture that history whilst so many of the key protagonists are still active in the industry.